GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Labeled and non-equidistant color legends
 -----------------------------------------

-The use of color legends has already been introduced in Chapter [ch:7] (examples 2, 16, and 17).
-Things become a bit more complicated when you want to label the legend with names for certain intervals (like geological time periods in the example below).
+The use of color legends has already been introduced in examples 2, 16, and 17.
+Things become a bit more
+complicated when you want to label the legend with names for certain intervals (like geological time periods in the example below).
 To accomplish that, one should add a semi-colon and the label name at the